 Arizona is a hiker’s paradise, with beautiful trails of all sorts of difficulties.
-But with places like the Grand Canyon, or Sedona it might go without notice that there are actually quite awesome trails to hike right in and around Phoenix.
+But with places like the Grand Canyon, or Sedona it might go without notice that there are actually quite awesome trails to hike right around Phoenix.
 Or maybe I’m just a loser that didn’t notice it.

-One of the trails I got to explore is the Mormon Trail which then connects to the Hidden Valley trail located in the South Mountains.
+One of the trails I got to explore is the Mormon Trail which then connects to the Hidden Valley trail located in the South Mountain.
 The trail begins on 8610 S. 24th St. at Mormon Trail head and all together comes to roughly 3.5 miles one way.

 There’s a parking lot right near the entrance but since it was full, plenty of hikers parked down E Euclid Ave.
-(We didn’t get towed so I guess it’s legal as long as you don’t park next to the ‘No Parking’ signs.)

 The trail is ranked as moderate so be prepared for a bit of a workout.
-But don’t let that intimidate you, I saw plenty of people who were hiking with little children, dogs and several people zoomed by us on bike.
+But don’t let that intimidate you!
+I saw plenty of people who were hiking with little children, dogs and several people zoomed by us on bike.
 I still wonder how in the world they got up there on bikes but, kudos to them!

 No worries, you don’t have to memorize that, there’s signs along the way and you can use the nifty AllTrails app which not only gives you more details on the trail itself, but shows you the way.
 Otherwise I’d probably get lost and die next to a cactus somewhere because it’s actually quite easy to walk off trail and wonder off into the unknown.

 Once you hit the Hidden Valley trail is where it gets really neat!
 The trail runs deeper into the mountain, away from the city and is much more secluded with some neat tunnels, paths and plenty of photo opportunities.